kjerstid/GEOF211_compendium/GEOF211_book/BoundaryConditions/Physical_BC.md

 ### Radiation boundary conditions

-A slightly more advanced version of the gradient condition, is to let the flow radiate out of the model with a calculated flow floe speed.
-Here you can use either the shallow-water wave speed $\sqrt(gH)$, where $g$ is the gravitational constant and $H$ is the fluid hight/depth (*Chapman* condition), the external gravity wave speed (*Flather* condition), or the local phase speed normal to the boundary (*Orlanski* conditions).
+A slightly more advanced version of the gradient condition, is to let the flow radiate out of the model with a calculated flow speed.
+There are various choices for the flow speed.
+Excamples include, using the shallow-water wave speed $\sqrt{gH}$, where $g$ is the gravitational constant and $H$ is the fluid hight/depth (*Chapman* condition), the external gravity wave speed (*Flather* condition), or the local phase speed normal to the boundary (*Orlanski* conditions).

 ### Nudging conditions